dvovera/wordbomb-macro/README.md

 - Use the GUI to select a region, adjust typing speed, and start automation.

 ## Building the EXE
-1. Make sure all dependencies are installed in your venv.
+1. Make sure all dependencies are installed in your venv and the venv is activated.
 2. Install PyInstaller:
    ```
    pip install pyinstaller